dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 ''''''''''''''''''''''
 The Workflow AE initiates one Association at a time for a Worklist request.

-.. csv-table:: Table 4.2.3.2.2-1.: Number of Associations Initiated for AE Workflow
+.. csv-table:: Number of Associations Initiated for AE Workflow
    :file: number-of-associations.csv

 .. _workflow-asynchrounous-nature: